 Who to give to?

 Finding who to give to is a more nuanced problem than finding the money.
 It’s an enormous undertaking to find deserving candidates.
-We don’t have a great system for those looking to simply write a check rather than diving deep into the project’s commit history.
-(I’ll write up some research I’ve done on 501(c)(3)s soon.)
-There a few approaches that have seemed to work:
+Because Bitcoin has no central foundation or trusted center, we don’t have a great system for those looking to simply write a check rather than diving deep into the project’s commit history.
+(See post on Bitcoin 501(c)(3)s) There a few approaches that have seemed to work:

 The main pitfall of these approaches for funders is that it still takes work to find people or orgs aligned with how you’d want the money to be distributed.
 Finding people who know the landscape is difficult, and then you still have to trust that they will sniff out the deserving parties.

 Another option is sprinkling money around through crowdfunding like bitcoindevlist.
-This sounds great in theory, but I worry that donations follow a power-law of already-fundable candidates or twitter personalities attracting disproportionate support.
+This sounds great in theory, but I worry that donations follow a power-law of already-fundable candidates or attention-seeking personalities attracting disproportionate support.
 (I once heard the suggestion that those fundees could then distribute their surplus to deserving candidates, which I’m skeptical of, but would love to see in the wild.)
-Grassroots funding will always be the most decentralized path, but I haven’t seen examples of its sustainability to date.
-I hope with the next bull run to be proved wrong.
+It’s seductive to fall into the trap of measuring value with quantitative metrics like the number of lines of code/commits/pull requests, a single well-known contribution, or twitter follower count.
+Unfortunately, these can measure the wrong things and can lead to misguided conclusions.
+Optimizing for mentorship, peer collaboration, in-depth review, work ethic, integrity, or wisdom is hard to capture with KPIs.
+Even so, grassroots funding will always be the most decentralized path.
+And so, while I haven’t seen examples of its sustainability to date, I hope with the next bull run to be proved wrong.

 Funding matters and the fact that you are interested enough to get to this point in the post reflects who you are and your investment in helping Bitcoin.
 Thank you for caring so deeply.
 Let me know if I can be helpful.